-We’ve all heard how fashion and beauty brands are fighting to stay relevant and connect with younger generations – whether it’s adapting a See-Now-Buy-Now strategy or collaborating with young celebs on collections – capturing millennials is at the center of many brands’ objectives.
-But what approaches are luxury watch brands and jewelry makers adopting to win over this digital-savvy crowd?
+We’ve all heard how fashion and beauty brands are fighting to stay relevant and connect with younger generations – whether it’s adopting a See-Now-Buy-Now strategy or collaborating with young celebs on collections – capturing millennials is at the center of many brands’ objectives.
+But what approaches are luxury watch brands and jewelry makers adopting to win over this digital-savvy generation?
 It has always been a tricky topic for heritage brands, finding the right balance between attracting younger buyers and at the same time staying true to their history.
-But a change of plans is necessary, seeing that Apple just recently outsold the whole Swiss watch industry with its popular smartwatches.
+But despite the pandemic, the luxury watch industry is managing to maintain a stable standpoint as many affluent individuals and influencers are investing in luxury watches.
+And many brands are implementing the use of millennial and Gen-Z influencers to generate a more personal relationship with their consumers.

-Four ways luxury watch brands & jewelry makers are winning over millennials:
+Four ways luxury watch brands are winning over millennials:

 Brand ambassadors that speak to Millennials